-38-7.
-Passaging by hypsinization.
-(A) After 1.5 minutes in trypsin, the PMEFs look shrunken; and the hES colonies have loosened a little.
-(3) After products in trypsin of higher magnification, the colonies are less compact, this is a good time to begin, pipetting.
-Please note that depending on the density the colonies, the days after passaging, and the degree of differentiation, the time required to reach this stage may vary and needs to be worked out office to the colonies.
-The colonies are replating onto fresh PMEFs.
-Note that most cells are in small cell aggregates.
-(D) Small colonies begin to appear that 2 of the cell aggregates are platting (at a 1:3 ratio).
-The time at which the first colonies are seen may vary depending on the splitting ratio and the size of the cell aggregates.
+Une 38-7.
+Possidging by hypoinization.
+(A) Alter 1.5 minutes in types, the PMEFs look shrunken, and the HES colonies have loosened a little.
+(3) After poules in hypoin of higher magnification, the colonies are less compact, this is a good time to begin plaeting.
+Please note that depending on the density the colonies, the days after possaging, and the degree of differentiation, the time required to reach this stage triay vary and needs to be worked out pliftadily.
+(C) suspension of HES cells after replating onto frash PMEFs.
+Note that most cells are in small cell aggregates (D) Small colonies begin to appear day 2 after plating (at a 1; 3 table).
+The time at which the first colonies are seen may vary depending on the splitting ratio and the size of the cell pregates.

-clumps of approximately 2 to 20 ceils.
-The procedure works sest when hES cell colonies are dispersed by a combination of enzymatic digestion and pipetting; we do the pipetting before the PMEF monolayer, and the colonies turn into a single-cell suspension.
-The time in trypsin required for the cells to detach varies depending on the hES cell density, degree of differentiation; age of the culture, temperature of trypsin, and so on.
+Jumps of approximately 2 to 20 cells.
+The procedure works best when hES cell colonies are dispersed by a combination of enzymatic digestion and pipetting; we do the pipetting before the PMEF monolayer, and the colonies turn into a single-cell suspension.
+The time in trypsin required for the cells to detach varies depending on the hES cell density, degree of differentiation, age of the culture, temperature of trypsin, and so on.
 Therefore, instead of providing a fixed incubation time in trypsin, we recommend checking the appearance of the hES culture under the microscope and empirically working out the best incubation time for each plate (Figure 38-7).

-- 1. Warm the trypsin in a 37°C water bath; keep it warm until ready for the procedure. - Rinse the cells with PBS two times (1-2 ml per 35-mm dish). - Add 1 ml of trypsin to each 35-mm dish.
+- Warm the trypsin in a 37°C water bath; keep it warm until ready for the procedure. - 2.
+Rinse the cells with PBS two times (1-2ml per 35-mm dish). - 3.
+Add 1 ml of trypsin to each 35-mm dish.
 Incubate in the hood at room temperature for several minutes, usually 2 to 5 minutes, frequently checking the cells under the microscope.
 The cells are ready for mechanical dispersion when the PMEFs begin to shrink; the colonies should round up but remain attached.
 Some cells may begin to detach and float (Figures 38-7A and 38-7B).